Brugg AG railway station

 Brugg AG railway station (Bahnhof Brugg AG) serves the municipality of Brugg, in the canton of Aargau, Switzerland.
 Opened in 1856, it is owned and operated by Swiss Federal Railways.

 The station forms the junction between the Baden–Aarau railway, part of the original line between Zurich and Olten, the Bözberg railway line (Bözbergstrecke), which links Basel SBB with Brugg, and the Brugg–Hendschiken line, which links Brugg with Rotkreuz.

 Location

-Brugg railway station is situated at the intersection between the Aarauerstrasse and the Bahnhofstrasse, at the south eastern edge of the town centre.
+Brugg railway station is situated at the intersection between the Aarauerstrasse and the Bahnhofstrasse, at the southeastern edge of the town centre.

-On construction, the site of the station was part of the neighboring municipality Windisch and only sold to Brugg in 1863.
+On construction, the site of the station was part of the neighboring municipality Windisch and was only sold to Brugg in 1863.

+The station has three platforms serving five tracks.